Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

 - A learner will use the GitHub version control system in the following fashion:
   - Clone a GitHub repository without error using either a terminal window or a Git integration in a text editor like VS Code.
-  - Write short and descriptive commit messages that describe the specific way in which a commit changes the source code and documentation in the repository.
+  - Write short and descriptive commit messages that explain the specific way in which the commit changes the source code and documentation in the repository.
   - Create and discuss programming and technical writing issues through the use of the GitHub issue tracker, creating descriptive issue titles and descriptions that adhere to industry best practices.
+  - Submit completed projects that pass all of the instructor-provided and industry-standard checks, as evidenced through the report of a passing build by GitHub Actions.